Weight Woes? Could your Thyroid be the Reason You’re Gaining Pounds?

 Shockingly, a staggering 27 percent of the U.S. population harbors Hashimoto's, often without even realizing it.
 When we delve into the statistics regarding those who have received a formal diagnosis, the number dwindles to a mere 3-5 percent of individuals from the initial 27 percent.
 This disparity is both astonishing and disheartening because countless individuals are navigating life burdened by misconceptions, believing that their weight, fatigue, and mood struggles are their own fault when in reality, their thyroid bears a significant role.

 In the United States, a substantial 90 percent of hypothyroidism cases can be attributed to Hashimoto’s, an autoimmune disease that relentlessly attacks and impairs the thyroid gland.
 Recognizing Hashimoto’s hypothyroidism is paramount because it places the spotlight on the immune system as the primary player in this health saga.
+A functional medicine practitioner may explore the root causes of the autoimmune attack, addressing factors like gut health, toxins, and stress to create a more comprehensive treatment plan.
 It's essential to distinguish between Hashimoto's and hypothyroidism, as the key difference lies in the underlying cause of each condition.
 Hashimoto's disease emerges when the body's own immune system launches and attacks the thyroid gland, while hypothyroidism results from an underactive thyroid that fails to produce adequate thyroid hormone levels.

 Thyroid 101: Understanding the Key Differences Between Hashimoto's and Hypothyroidism